duaChirag02/duaChirag02/README.md

-- 👋 Hi, I’m Chirag Dua
+👋 Hi, I’m Chirag Dua.
-- 👀 I’m interested in seeking well deserved interenship
+👀 I’m actively seeking job opportunities.
-- 🌱 I’m currently learning javascript and backend works with Django
+🌱 I have experience with Node.js, Spring Boot, and React.
+💼 I’m actively looking for job opportunities.
-- 💞️ I’m looking to collaborate on good frontend project
+💞️ I’m interested in collaborating on frontend projects.
-- 📫 you can mail me on chiragdua02@gmail.com
+📫 Feel free to reach out to me via email at chiragdua02@gmail.com.

 <!---
 duaChirag02/duaChirag02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.